scottz64/fabric-v0.6-release-criteria/performance/README.md

   * mixFreq: frequency in ms for the transaction rate.
 This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.

 * **Constant**: the transactions are sent at the specified rate.
-This parameter is valid only the constMode is set to Constant.
+This parameter is valid only the transMode is set to Constant.

   * constFreq: frequency in ms for the transaction rate.